notSam25/LadueQuotes/README.md

 # LadueQuotes
- Quotes from LHWHS students and faculty. **All quotes are out of context, which is funnier I suppose.** Credit to @theVerySharpFlat for assisting in compilation of these quotes.
+ Quotes from LHWHS students and faculty. **All quotes are out of context** Credit to @theVerySharpFlat for assisting in compilation of these quotes.

-## capital q Quotes
+## Quotes

 > "I will do something.
 I'm getting" - Samyul Wiseman
 >
 > "I'm so much more superior.
 In like two ways.
 Or maybe three..." - Sameold Wiseman
->
-> "Whos that guy?" - that guy
 >
 > "We are at different places on the spectrum" - Hannah Behr
 >